adadamc/ML2_RL_Exam/README.md

 Negative rewards could be used to change the results.
 If we wanted to incentivize a shorter path length (even if it is riskier) in `is_slippery` mode, we could add a small negative reward (ex. -0.01) to each frozen block to incentivize reaching an end state quicker.
 It would also potentially be valuable to add a larger negative reward for falling into a hole.
 If a negative reward is given for each frozen block reached, the agent may wish to end the game by falling into a hole to stop the negative rewards quickly, so it would be valuable to disincentivize falling into a hole to a certain extent as well.

 ## Conclusion
 Q-Learning is valuable for finding an optimal path that maximizes rewards.
-Based on the environment, it may be valuable to collect smaller rewards on the way or immediatly go for the "grand prize".
-Adding in the chance for unintended consequences also changes the playstyle of the agent, by lowering the importance of finding a shortest path, and instead encouraging the agent to find the safest path given potential unintended consequences.
+Based on the environment, it may be valuable to collect smaller rewards on the way or immediately go for the "grand prize".
+Adding in the chance for unintended consequences also changes the play style of the agent, by lowering the importance of finding a shortest path, and instead encouraging the agent to find the safest path given potential unintended consequences.
 Various variables can be adjusted ($\epsilon$,$\alpha$,$\gamma$, etc.) to try and train an agent more optimally given the layout of the environment.
 When epsilon reaches 0 (assuming a decaying epsilon), the agent is no longer learning, and is instead using the knowledge it has learned along the way to make what it believes to be the best decision.

 ## Full Code